m4a11205/Openface-on-Paradrop/README.md

 ## Files

-Dockerfile: load docker image
+  * Dockerfile: load docker image
-seccam.py: Takes in three arguments for caliberation, time and sensitivity.
+  * seccam.py: Takes in three arguments for caliberation, time and sensitivity.
 According to these parameter, the security camera takes pictures each time it detects motion and saves it on the router for future reference.
-LedControl.py: control led bulb
+  * LedControl.py: control led bulb
-smarthouse.py: main file, initialize default settings, get connection to speaker, led bulb and camera
+  * smarthouse.py: main file, initialize default settings, get connection to speaker, led bulb and camera
-socoControl.py: control SONOS speaker
+  * socoControl.py: control SONOS speaker
-test_soco.py
-run.sh
+  * run.sh
-face_classifier.py: run face recognition alogrithm
+  * face_classifier.py: run face recognition alogrithm
-haarcascade_frontalface_default.xml
-multi.py: multi-classifier for a majority vote of the recognition result
-Forest.pkl: Random forests ensemble learning method for classification, regression
+  * Forest.pkl: Random forests ensemble learning method for classification, regression
-GaussianNB.pkl: Gaussian Naive Bayes classifiers
+  * GaussianNB.pkl: Gaussian Naive Bayes classifiers
-LinearSvm.pkl: Linear Support vector machine classifiers
+  * LinearSvm.pkl: Linear Support vector machine classifiers
-Logic.pkl:Inductive logic programming classifiers
+  * Logic.pkl:Inductive logic programming classifiers
-RadialSvm.pkl: Radial Support vector machine classifiers
+  * RadialSvm.pkl: Radial Support vector machine classifiers
-classifier.pkl: Default classifier is linear SVM
+  * classifier.pkl: Default classifier is linear SVM

 ## ports exposed:

-80
+  * 80
-81
+  * 81
-8000
+  * 8000
-8010
+  * 8010
-8011: Camera
+  * 8011: Camera
-8012: Led bulb
+  * 8012: Led bulb
-8013
-8014
-8015: SONOS speaker
+  * 8015: SONOS speaker
-8500
+  * 8500
-9000
+  * 9000

 ## Getting started

+Fork this project to your own github account.
+Change the run.sh for tweaking the parameters.
+![alt text][logo]
+[logo]: https://github.com/m4a11205/Openface-on-Paradrop/blob/master/sample.png "instruction of setting"

 ## How to train face-recognition classifier
 0. Put the photos used as training instances to LocalPath/training-images, where LocalPath is an user-specified path in the user's machine/router.
 Note that under LocalPath/training-images, users must create a folder for each person, and group all the photos accordingly.
 For example, if there are two people, namely P1 and P2, then the structure should look like this: